Nick Webb (boxer): Early career

 After his encounter with Zsalek, Webb decided to split from Queensberry Promotions, due to contract disagreements, however, he mentioned Sauerland Promotion as a potential future partnership.
 On 21 May 2016, Webb fought Hari Miles (9–0–0) and was awarded a points decision of 40–37 by referee Bob Williams.
 Webb was taken the distance for the first time in his career, and although it was a completely one-sided bout, Miles landed plenty of clean, heavy shots which Webb took well.
 Webb outworked Miles throughout the contest and came close to finishing his foe in the second half, though Miles managed to survive the shots that came his way, whilst spoiling Webb's work whenever possible.
 On 16 July, Webb fought No. 2 ranked heavyweight in the Czech Republic, Tomáš Mrázek (10–55–6), and knocked him out in the third round.
 In the first round, Webb dropped Mrázek with a left hook, though it wasn't counted as referee Kieran McCann believed it to have been a slip.
 Following the exchange, Webb dropped him again with a left hook to the body; and then in the second round, before referee McCann stopped it in the third when Webb dropped him with an uppercut and a body shot.
 Speaking after the fight, Webb stated, "It was a good fight [...]
 I'm a work-in-progress and still coming through [...]
 I've got the experience in and I don't think many up and coming fighters would fight someone like him."

 On 11 September, it was announced that Webb would box in a six-round contest live on Spike UK, as part of the undercard to George Groves vs. Eduard Gutknecht at The SSE Arena, Wembley 18 November.
 Of the encounter, Webb stated that "I've had a great and explosive year so far and fought on some big shows, gaining a lot of experience.
-I can’t wait for this show on November 18 [...] and this is another opportunity to showcase my ferocious power in front of a big audience [...]".
+I can't wait for this show on November 18 [...] and this is another opportunity to showcase my ferocious power in front of a big audience [...]".
 On 21 October, Webb secured another first-round knockout by defeating Jakov Gospić (17–15–0) at Tolworth Recreation Centre in Tolworth.
 In round one, Webb signalled his intention by landing a left hook to the body and a right to the head just seconds into the round, with Gospić going into full retreat from then.
 Webb battered Gospić around the ring trapping him on the ropes and working him over with heavy rights and left, which eventually lead to a head-jerking uppercut wherein referee John McGuire stopped the fight.
 After defeating Mrázek, Webb shared his main goal of achieving a 10–0 record by the end of this year, a Southern Area title fight, whilst expanding: "Hopefully, keep winning and then the English title this time next year."
-On 18 November, Webb secured the second-round referee technical decision of Crotian Ivica Perković.
+On 18 November, Webb secured the second-round referee technical decision of Croatian Ivica Perković.